 Venus, who wouldn’t envy her?
 She is the embodiment of beauty, sexuality, and love.
 She is perhaps the most often depicted woman in art history.
 And she was born out of seafoam, what could be more romantic than that?
 (Now I know why James Bond movies like to show the Bond girls walking out of the sea…) Venus was given different forms throughout the centuries and all her shapes are equally beautiful.
 So remember, all bodies are beach bodies as long as they want to go to the beach and they deserve to be immortalized in art.
 Get out of your seafoam and have some fun!

-This Venus definitely has everything that the goddess of fertility needs: big breasts, rounded hips, an exposed vulva.
+This Venus definitely has everything that the goddess of fertility needs: big breasts, rounded hips, and exposed vulva.
 She is a perfect woman, at least for Paleolithic communities.
 Such figurines of women were very common and probably served a ritual or symbolic function.
 Others see them as sex aids.
 A historic aphrodisiac anyone?

 Look at her, she is just about to step down onto the shore from her shell.
-This Venus is newly born, but for a baby Venus she looks very grown up to me.
+This Venus is newly born, but for a young Venus, she looks very grown-up to me.
 Moreover, the shell is a symbol of her vulva, which she modestly covers with her beautiful blond hair.
 She is just perfect, although a little bit modified: Sandro Botticelli extended her neck to make it look more graceful.
 This is plastic surgery in a Renaissance style.